show_page.php1 : rn01.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Penis: Focally expanding the superficial subepithelial connective tissue and effacing the overlying ulcerated mucosa is a broad-based, exophytic, unencapsulated, well-demarcated, densely cellular neoplasm composed of sheets of closely-packed round cells multifocally separated by fine strands of fibrous connective tissue.
+HISTOPATHOLOGIC DESCRIPTION: Penis: Focally expanding the superficial subepithelial connective tissue and effacing approximately 30% of the overlying ulcerated mucosa is a broad-based, exophytic, unencapsulated, well-demarcated, densely cellular neoplasm composed of sheets of closely-packed round cells, arranged in nests and packets, on a fine fibrovascular stroma.
 Neoplastic cells have distinct cell borders, a moderate amount of pale eosinophilic, finely granular to clear cytoplasm, and a central, round nucleus with coarsely-stippled chromatin and one prominent, magenta nucleolus.
-The mitotic rate averages 3 per 2.37 mm2.
-There is a focally extensive area of lytic necrosis characterized by a loss of cellular architecture and replacement scattered eosinophilic cellular and karyorrhectic debris.
-Scattered throughout the neoplasm and perivascularly within the subjacent subepithelial connective tissue are few infiltrating lymphocytes and plasma cells and rare eosinophils.
+Anisocytosis and anisokaryosis are mild.
+The mitotic count averages 3 per 2.37 mm2.
+There is a focally extensive area of lytic necrosis characterized by a loss of cellular architecture and replacement scattered eosinophilic cellular and karyorrhectic debris which is mixed with hemorrhage.
+Scattered throughout the neoplasm and perivascularly within the subjacent subepithelial connective tissue are few infiltrating lymphocytes and plasma cells with rare eosinophils.

 SYNONYMS: Sticker’s sarcoma, venereal lymphosarcoma, venereal histiocytoma, venereal granuloma, transmissible sarcoma